deltahedge1/Gnip-Python-Search-API-Utilities/README.md

  - Timeseries analysis and plotting

 #### Installation

+*Important note: as of 8/16/2017, the PyPi hosted package is out of date.
+Please clone the repositority and install locally until further notice.*

-Install from PyPI with `pip install gapi`
+Install from PyPi with `pip install gapi`
 Or to use the full time line capability, `pip install gapi[timeseries]` To install locally, `pip install -e .` from the top-level directory, or `pip install -e .[timeseries]`